The Rotary Playground in Hernando’s Landing at Lake Parker Park is now open and it is AMAZING!

 The playground is located at the park entrance off Grenada Street/W Lake Parker Drive.
-Use 910 E. Grenada Street, Lakeland, FL 33805 to get you to the correct entrance.
+Use 910 E. Granada Street, Lakeland, FL 33805 to get you to the correct entrance.
 Click here to map it.

 KNOW BEFORE YOU GO: LAKE PARKER PARK PLAYGROUND